- What is it?

 If you do not routinely exercise, before you start, ask your health care professional to recommend a simple, safe program and start soon.

 The National Osteoporosis Foundation estimates as many as 54 million Americans have osteoporosis and low bone mass.
 Research shows about half of women and one-quarter of men will break a bone due to osteoporosis.

 Significant risk of osteoporosis has been reported in people of all ethnic backgrounds.

 The number of people beyond age 65 years in the United States is expected to increase dramatically over the next few decades.
-This will drive up the national cost of osteoporosis, which was estimated at $19 billion in 2005, according to the National Osteoporosis Foundation.
+This will drive up the national cost of osteoporosis, which is estimated at $19 billion per year, according to the National Osteoporosis Foundation.
 By 2025, the national cost may be as high as $25.3 billion.

 Smoking, abusing alcohol and excessive thinness increase your risk for developing osteoporosis.
 Likewise, your risk for developing osteoporosis increases if you don't exercise or if you exercise too much.

 Bones that are calcium rich are less likely to break.
 Be sure your diet provides at least 1,000 to 1,200 mg of calcium and 400 to 1,000 IU of vitamin D daily, depending on your age, to help keep your bones strong.
 Drinking or eating three dairy products a day provides the recommended daily intake of calcium, but most women fall short of this requirement.
 If you are unable to get enough calcium and vitamin D from your diet, your health care professional may recommend a supplement.